Intracytoplasmic Sperm Injection (ICSI)

 4. Unusually high percentage of morphologically abnormal sperm, including round- headed sperm (globozoospermia).

-5. Complete absence of sperm in the ejaculate due to an obstruction (obstructive azoospermia) caused by conditions such as congenital absence of the vas deferens (CAVD), post-inflammatory obstruction of the epididymis or vas and failed vasectomy reversal.
-Testicular sperm extraction (TESE) is used to retrieve sperm for ICSI.
+5. Complete absence of sperm in the ejaculate.
+It can be due to an obstruction (obstructive azoospermia) caused by various conditions.
+The causes can be congenital absence of the vas deferens (CAVD), post-inflammatory obstruction of the epididymis or vas and failed vasectomy reversal.
+Fertility specialists use Testicular sperm extraction (TESE) to retrieve sperm for ICSI.

 6. Complete absence of sperm in the ejaculate due to defective sperm production (non- obstructive azoospermia).
-Patients who have normal sperm formation in at least some areas of the testis (identified by testicular biopsy), providing enough viable sperm can be retrieved with TESE.
+Some patients may have normal sperm formation in at least some areas of the testis (identified by testicular biopsy).
+This can provide enough viable sperm for retrieving with TESE.

-7. Ejaculatory dysfunction caused by retrograde ejaculation (enough sperm are usually recovered from the urine) or paraplegia (electroejaculation or TESE).
+7. Ejaculatory dysfunction caused due to retrograde ejaculation (usually recovery of enough sperm from the urine) or paraplegia (electroejaculation or TESE).

 8. Immunological factors; antisperm antibodies in female sera, follicular fluid or on sperm caused by vasectomy or genital tract infection.